The products on this page will support your personal and professional Reiki practice.

 A true hydrosol, such as those offered by Mountain Rose Herbs, is steam distilled from the botanical source and contains all the beneficial components of the whole plant.
 I reach for rose, lavender, and sandalwood, using them individually or spraying the room (and myself!) with a spontaneous, in-the-moment combination.
 Floracopeia is another trusted source, and their jasmine hydrosol is near intoxicating.

 Intuition opens naturally with consistent, daily Reiki self-treatment over time.
-When students want to learn more about working with intuition, I refer them to the work of psychiatrist, intuitive and author, Judith Orloff.
-Her new book, Emotional Freedom, is especially timely, a wonderful companion to Reiki self-care that is particularly useful for Reiki professionals.
+When students want to learn more about working with intuition, I refer them to my health, happiness and spirituality blog and to the work of Sonia Choquette or¬†Judith Orloff.
+Judith’s book,¬†Emotional Freedom, is especially timely, a wonderful companion to Reiki self-care that is particularly useful for Reiki professionals.

 The Reiki Alliance is an international organization of Reiki masters who stay close to the practice as taught by Hawayo Takata, the Reiki master who brought Reiki from Japan to the US in 1938.
 Although this is a diverse group of masters, they share a commitment to comprehensive training and daily practice.
 It is still up to you evaluate any Reiki practitioner carefully.